 A Jeep is one of the best vehicles you can consider for off-road driving.
-Not only is it cool and stylish, but this type of vehicle has immense power that allows it to traverse on rough terrains.
+Not only is it cool and stylish, but this type of vehicle has immense power that allows it to traverse rough terrains.
 But, while driving, your Jeep is expected to pick up a lot of dust, scratches, and bird droppings that can ruin the integrity of the windows.
 For that reason, you need to find the best way to clean Jeep soft top windows to keep them clean and shiny.

 You see, your Jeep’s soft top windows cannot be treated like regular windows.
-These are made of plastic, which is quite challenging to maintain due to its high susceptibility.
+These are made of plastic, which is quite challenging to maintain due to their high susceptibility.
 For that reason, proper cleaning and maintenance are required to improve the life and the overall shine of the windows.

 In our short guide, we’re going to discuss how exactly you’re supposed to clean your Jeep’s soft top windows to remove the scratches and the cloudiness without ruining its integrity.